MaxF12/ietf-dorms-cluster/draft-ietf-mboned-ambi.md

 A multicast receiver subscribes to an (S,G) and if it's a UDP application, listens on a socket with a port number for packets to arrive.

-UDP applications sometimes bind to an "unspecified" address ("::" or "0.0.0.0") for a particular UDP port, which will make the appliction receive and process any packet that arrives on said port.
+UDP applications sometimes bind to an "unspecified" address ("::" or "0.0.0.0") for a particular UDP port, which will make the application receive and process any packet that arrives on said port.

 Forwarding multicast traffic opens a new practical attack surface against receivers that have bound sockets using the "unspecified" address and were operating behind a firewall and/or NAT.
 Such applications will receive traffic from the internet only after sending an outbound packet, and usually only for return packets with the reversed source and destination port and IP addresses.

-Multicast subscription and routing operates at the IP layer, so when a multicst receive application subscribes to a channel, traffic with the IP addresses for that channel will start arriving.
+Multicast subscription and routing operates at the IP layer, so when a multicast receive application subscribes to a channel, traffic with the IP addresses for that channel will start arriving.
 There is no selection for the UDP port at the routing layer that prevents multicast IP traffic from arriving.

 When an insecure application with a vulnerability is listening to a UDP port on an unspecified address, it will receive multicast packets arriving at the device and with that destination UDP port.